Y0Coss/docs-fork/pages/web_cloud/domains/glue_registry/guide.en-sg.md

 - There are two *NS* records for the domain name *domain.tld*.
 - Records of type *NS* still target the two DNS servers **dnsX1.ovh.net** and **dnsX2.ovh.net**.

-To finalise the customisation of the DNS servers for the domain name *domain.tld*, you will need to:
+To continue the customisation of the DNS servers for the domain name *domain.tld*, you will need to:

 - Increment the first numeric value of the *SOA* line by "1": *202307170**1***.
 (If the first numeric value was *2023071704*, you would get the following result: *202307170**5***).
 - Replace the target **dnsX1.ovh.net.** with **dns1.domain.tld.** only for the line that starts with **IN NS**.